 In the interest of safety, visitors are always reminded to use caution when traveling in the vicinity of prescribed fires, as firefighters, fire-related traffic and smoke may all be present.

-Notifications of upcoming prescribed fires are provided regularly throughout the season.
+Notifications of upcoming prescribed fires are provided regularly throughout the year.
 Members of the public can find this information through the following sources:

 - Fire Information Recorded Hotline: 928-635-8311